prototypefund/reproducible-website/_events/berlin2016/bootstrapping.md

   * For users

-As a user, bootstrappable implementations, together with [[https://reproducible-builds.org][reproducible builds]], provide confidence that you are running the code you expect to be running.
+As a user, bootstrappable implementations, together with [https://reproducible-builds.org](https://reproducible-builds.org) provide confidence that you are running the code you expect to be running.
 Its source code is auditable by the developer community, which in turns provides reassurance that the code you’re running does not have backdoors.

   * For distributors